I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Southern and Western Tanzania (e.g., Selous, Ruaha, Katavi) | 25°C to 30°C (77°F to 86°F) | 15°C to 20°C (59°F to 68°F). |

-What are the Costs like and How Busy are the Parks in October?
+What are the Costs and How Busy are the Parks in October?

-Mid-October to the end of November is regarded as ‘shoulder season’ with lower prices compared to high season, and parks and hotels are a lot less busy.
+Mid-October to the end of November is regarded as ‘shoulder season’.
+Prices are low compared to high season, and parks and hotels are a lot less busy.

 Kilimanjaro in October

-The popularity of hiking Kilimanjaro starts to wane in October which is a pity as the first half of the month can be really good.
-I suppose, and quite understandingly, the unpredictability of the weather puts lots of hikers off, although temperatures are usually quite warm, except at the summit, which is cold throughout the year.
+The popularity of hiking Kilimanjaro starts to wane in October, which is a pity as the first half of the month can be really good.
+Understandably, the unpredictability of the weather puts many hikers off.
+However, temperatures are usually quite warm, except at the summit, which is cold throughout the year.

 Zanzibar in October

-Crowds in Zanzibar also start to thin out during October, particularly during the latter half as the rains begin to fall more frequently, resulting in reduced accommodation prices.
-There are, however, plenty of sunny days to enjoy a morning chilling on the beaches or shopping and exploring the towns.
+Crowds in Zanzibar also start to thin out during October, particularly during the latter half as the rains begin to fall more frequently.
+This results in reduced accommodation prices.
+Despite the occasional rainfall, there are usually still plenty of sunny days to enjoy a morning chilling on the beaches or shopping and exploring the towns.

-The seas remain warm, calm and clear with lots of snorkelling and scuba diving opportunities available across the islands.
+The seas are warm, calm and clear with lots of snorkelling and scuba diving opportunities available across the islands.

 November in Tanzania